ethpandaops/cbt/README.md

 ### Key Validation Features

 - **Pull-through validation**: Workers always verify dependencies at execution time, not just at scheduling
+- **OR dependency groups**: Models can specify alternative dependencies using array syntax `["option1", "option2"]`, processing continues if at least one is available
 - **Lag handling**: External models with `lag` configured have their max boundary adjusted during validation to ignore recent, potentially incomplete data
 - **Coverage tracking**: The admin table tracks all completed intervals, enabling precise dependency validation
 - **Automatic retry**: Failed validations are automatically retried on the next schedule cycle